Vicinco5/BS_Detector-/README.md

-# Vincent's AI-BS Detector v1.0
+# Vincent's BS Detector v1.0

 *Prompted by Spite, Driven by Honesty*